-And I turned around and I'd seen her face, 6 Zaylyn's sister, and she was just looking at me and I said, 7 "Hey, bring her here."
-And then he's -- I said, "You're 8 9 not to touch her again."
+1 other granddaughter and he because we were at 2 Thunderbird House in Winnipeg, honouring her.
+And he was 3 going to sleep where my daughter was in the room with her, 4 and I had all my sisters and we were all out there, and I 5 was sitting with Zaylyn, just talking to her.
+6 And I turned around and I'd seen her face, 7 Zaylyn's sister, and she was just looking at me and I said, 8 "Hey, bring her here."
+And then he's I said, "You're 9 not to touch her again."
 And he just looked "What, what?"
-10 And then my daughter, of course he went and said -- and I just had to say it.
-I was trying to be non -- not create 11 an awkward place for my daughter as well in her time of 12 13 grief.
+10 And then my daughter, of course he went and said and I 11 just had to say it.
+I was trying to be non not create 12 an awkward place for my daughter as well in her time of 13 grief.
 But I just didn't want him near her.

-And told my daughter, "She's not going with 14 She's going to stay with me.
-You need to spend some 15 you. time with yourself and she shouldn't be in the home where 16 her sister was found -- found in that way."
-And she's 17 like, "Okay."
-And then so we got through the services and 18 19 then Manitoba Housing had actually called me and then I had told -- they said, "What's going on?
-There's a coroner, 20 blah, blah, blah --" And I said, "Well, my granddaughter 21 22 died."

-And I said, "And I know this place is infested with mice."
-I said, "There's an actual -supposed to be a drafted-up letter by Manitoba Hydro to get these girls out of your place."
+14 And told my daughter, "She's not going with 15 you.
+She's going to stay with me.
+You need to spend some 16 time with yourself and she shouldn't be in the home where 17 her sister was found found in that way."
+And she's 18 like, "Okay."
+And then so we got through the services and 19 then Manitoba Housing had actually called me and then I had 20 told they said, "What's going on?
+There's a coroner, 21 blah, blah, blah" And I said, "Well, my granddaughter 22 died."
+23 And I said, "And I know this place is 24 infested with mice."
+I said, "There's an actual 25 supposed to be a drafted-up letter by Manitoba Hydro to get these girls out of your place."
 I said, "Because you shouldn't be telling my daughter to clean up mice."
 And I just -- that just came out during my time of grief.
 I took it -- since they called me I took the opportunity and utilized it the best that I can.
 And then -- "Well, we'll get her suite", they said.
 I said, "I don't want her to go back there."

-8 So they moved her to another apartment, 9 another place.
-And then I had my -- one of my cousins who 10 lived closer keep an eye on Jeneva, because the workers 11 were not going.
-They were scheduling visits and when I had 12 talked to the workers and I had said, "This is what's going 13 on, related to Jeneva" -- oh.
+So they moved her to another apartment, another place.
+And then I had my -- one of my cousins who lived closer keep an eye on Jeneva, because the workers were not going.
+They were scheduling visits and when I had talked to the workers and I had said, "This is what's going on, related to Jeneva" -- oh.